- To decipher Paris’s darkest hours during the World War 2.

 Just advise us in your request form about the number of people in your party, as well as their category (adult or child).
 There will be an extra fee of 20 € per additional person.

-Meeting Address: 8 Place de l'Opéra, Paris - in front of Lancel shop, metro station Opera (lines 2,7,8)
+Meeting Address: 8 Place de l'Opéra, Paris - in front of Lancel shop.
+Closest metro station: Opera (lines 2,7,8)

 Solo Traveler?
 Welcome here!